electronicbites/marko_code_challange/README.md

 # my remarks

+- The most challenging part was to track the time spent on a page.
+  My plan was to use Presence to track the time spent on a page but time was running out and I could not finish it.
-- The most challenging part, to pass a session from a plug to the liveview
+- also took my a while: to pass a session from a plug to the liveview
-- livesssion heard, but never used
+- interesting: livesssion heard, but never used.
-- engagement time: I prepared a function to calculate the time spent on a page, but it does not work yet.
-  My plan was to use Presence to track the time spent on a page.
+- but pageviews are tracked in the database.
+But only after exiting the page.
+Thats due the fact that I could not track the time spent on a page.
+- I used a plug to handle the sessions

 You can find my solution on fly.io: [https://markochallenge.fly.dev/](https://markochallenge.fly.dev/)

 # Coding_challenge